 Payday.
-Connecticut requires wages to be paid weekly, no later than 8 days after the last day of the pay period.
+Connecticut requires wages to be paid weekly, or once every 2 weeks, no later than 8 days after the last day of the pay period.
 Employers are required to establish a regular payday (CT Gen. Stat.
 Sec.
 31-71b(a)) and to pay employees on the workday before if the regular payday falls on a nonwork day, such as a holiday (CT Gen. Stat.
 Sec.
 31-71b(b)).

 Form of payment.
 CT Gen. Stat.
 Sec.
-31-71b(a) requires that wages must be paid in cash, by negotiable check, or upon an employee's written request, by credit to the employee's bank account.
+31-71b(a) requires that wages must be paid in cash, by negotiable check or, upon an employee's written or electronic request, by direct deposit to the employee's bank account.

 Wages may also be paid via payroll card, provided that (1) every employee has the option of receiving wages, salary, or other compensation by direct deposit and by negotiable check; and (2) the employee voluntarily and expressly authorizes, in writing or electronically, the payment of wages, salary, or other compensation by means of a payroll card account without any intimidation, coercion, or fear of discharge or reprisal for a refusal to accept pay via a payroll card account.
 Employers cannot require the use of a payroll card account.